About Bracknell Forest Council

 Implementing Freshservice at Bracknell Forest council

 Bracknell council took a big bang approach to implement Freshservice across the company.
-Bracknell found value in implementing Freshservice for two use cases within the organisation :
+Bracknell found value in implementing Freshservice for two use cases within the organization:

 1. IT service management for IT teams